top of page

 OVERVIEW

 Before you go, the Epilepsy Society advise that you check with the airline company you’ll be traveling with about access to medical services.
-Most cabin crew are trained in advanced first aid which includes how to cope if a passenger experiences a seizure on board.
+Most cabin crew are trained in advanced first aid which includes how to cope if a passenger experiences a seizure on board but if you are worried or are planning a long haul flight you should definitely check in with them first.

-Consider the primary triggers for your child's seizures are.
+It is important to consider what the primary triggers for your child's seizures are.
 Are they triggered by tiredness, dehydration, excitement, fever, anxiety or a build up of multiple factors.
-It is important to put a plan in place to reduce these potential triggers as much as possible.
+It is important to put a plan in place to reduce these potential triggers as much as possible during the travelling period, and throughout the trip is possible.

 - Chloroquine: unsuitable for people with epilepsy